-- Coursework older than 7 years is not eligible for transfer. - Coursework can only be transferred if the student has earned a grade of B or better in it. - Coursework can only be transferred as CS electives and not Core courses. - All transfer credit will be approved in adherence with university policy.
+- Coursework older than 5 years (at the time of joining the CS Ph.D. program) is not eligible for transfer. - Coursework can only be transferred if the student has earned a grade of B or better in it.

+- Coursework may only be transferred as CS electives and not Core courses. - All transfer credit will be approved in adherence with university policy.

-Eligibility of transfer credits is first evaluated by the Program Director and then taken to the ACC for review.
+Eligibility of transfer credits is first evaluated by the Program Director and then taken to the ACC for review and approval.
+The student must fill out and submit the transfer credit request form to the Program Director.